-And what to do with so much basil ?
-Pesto, of course !
+And what to do with so much basil?
+Pesto, of course!

 About the pesto sauce recipe

-I wanted to go pro and use a mortar and pestle, well that didn’t work out too well.
-My mortar is too small and I found it hard to crush the basil leaves.
+I wanted to go pro and use a mortar and pestle; well, that didn’t work out too well.
+My mortar is too small, and I found it hard to crush the basil leaves.
 So I pulled out the blender to the rescue [shocking the purists, sorry].
-The main caution with the blender is to avoid overblending, you don’t want to heat up the basil leaves.
+The main caution with the blender is to avoid over blending, you don’t want to heat up the basil leaves.
 I use the “chopper” function to chop the basil in short bursts until I get the desired consistency [thick and creamy].

 A friendly tip regarding the garlic : I recommend using 1 SMALL clove of garlic, or even just 1/2 a clove.
-Since the garlic is raw in this recipe, its flavor is pronounced and can quickly take over.
+Since the garlic is raw in this recipe, its flavour is pronounced and can quickly take over.

 Serve this pesto with pasta, or on pizza or a slice of bread.
-It’s simply delicious !
+It’s simply delicious!

 Easy homemade pesto sauce

 - Food chopper (or mortar and pestle)

 - 40 g of basil

 - In the bowl of the chopper (or the mortar), combine the pine nuts, garlic and salt.
 Blend well to obtain a paste.